davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 [dnb.head]
 charset = "utf-8"
 viewport = "width=device-width, initial-scale=1"
-nobase = true
+nobase = false
 {{< / code-sample >}}

 - `charset`: Sets the global charset for the page.
 Do not set or change this if you have no reason for it.
 UTF8 is the proper way to encode your content.
 If your content (language, encoding) is located in a multibyte region this might change to UTF16 or UTF32.
 - `nobase`: Use the websites BaseURL as base tag.
 This means all relative links will be based on this URL.
 Depending on your way of writing markup this might be useful to fix local links and references.
 If you keep this setting out of your configuration then the base-tag will be set to your BaseURL setting.
+Set it to true and no `base` tag will be used, all references on any page will be based on that pages URL.
 - `viewport`: This is a tag that defines how to display the website on various devices and with what setup.
 If you don't know about this, then keep it out of your config and the best default setting will be used.

-## `title` generation
+## `title` and `description` generation

 The title will be generated from the title frontmatter of the content file.
 If we are on the home page the site title is used.
 On subsequent listpages a `(Page n)` is added.
 On all pages except the homepage a separator and the sites title is added at the end.